-Peanuts also contain vitamin B1, B3, B5, B6, E, folate, copper, magnesium, manganese and zinc.
+Peanuts also contain vitamins B1, B3, B5, B6, E, folate, copper, magnesium, manganese and zinc.

 Many people avoid legumes because of the anti-nutrients, namely lectin and phytic acid.
 What do these toxins do?
-They are proteins which are said to bind to cell membranes.
-They can damage the lining of the intestine which may cause discomfort and bloating.
+They are proteins that are said to bind to cell membranes.
+They can damage the lining of the intestine which may cause discomfort and bloat.

 Net carbs 7g per 100g Protein 13g per 100g

-Hazelnuts also contain vitamin B1, B6, E, copper, magnesium, manganese and zinc.
+Hazelnuts also contain vitamins B1, B6, E, copper, magnesium, manganese and zinc.

-Hazelnuts are commonly found in this well known chocolate spread, but did you know there are generally only 5 hazelnuts in an entire jar?
+Hazelnuts are commonly found in Nutella, but are you aware that there are generally only 5 hazelnuts in an entire jar?

 Net carbs 8g per 100g Protein 13g per 100g

-Pinenuts also contain vitamin B1, B3, E, K, copper, magnesium, phosphorus and zinc.
+Pinenuts also contain vitamins B1, B3, E, K, copper, magnesium, phosphorus and zinc.